Future Whey vs Hydrolysed Collagen

 Hydrolysation is the process of breaking down the bonds of a substance.
 In the cases of food, water and acids are applied to effectively deconstruct the matter into its original building blocks.
 The end result is isolated compounds that are very pure in a chemical sense.

 One of the key benefits of hydrolysation is that it aids digestion, meaning the body can absorb the product more quickly.
-Both Future Whey and HCP contain hydrolysed ingredients.
+Both Future Whey and Collagen Protein contain hydrolysed ingredients.

-What are the main differences between Hydrolysed Collagen and Future Whey?
+What are the main differences between Collagen Protein and Future Whey?

 The first of course is their very different origins, collagen is sourced from animals and Future Whey from vegetable matter.